Torsion braneworlds in a tensor-vector gravity: Introduction

-An important geometric extension in Braneworld models is achieved considering a Weyl geometry \citep{weyl,weyl1, weyl2}.
-In Weyl geometry, the covariant derivative of the metric is proportional to a vector field, altering the metric compatibility.
-This background vector breaks the spacetime integrability which can be restored provided the Weyl vector be the gradient of a scalar function.
+An important geometric extension in braneworld models is achieved considering a Weyl geometry, wherein the metric compatibility is modified due to a background vector \citep{weyl,weyl1, weyl2}.
+This background vector breaks the spacetime integrability which can be restored provided the Weyl vector be the gradient of a scalar function, called the Weyl scalar potential.
 For a particular choice of the Weyl scalar potential, thick brane solutions were found in this vacuum Weyl spacetime \citep{weyl,weyl1, weyl2,weyl3}.
 This integrable Weyl braneworld share many properties with the Einstein-dilaton brane models \cite{Tao2017}.
-Moreover, Weyl geometries are vacuum sources for bouncing cosmologies \cite{Novello}.

-Another interesting braneworld extension is due to the inclusion of a torsional bulk.
+Another interesting braneworld extension arises due to the inclusion of a torsional bulk.
 Torsion breaks the symmetry of the connection while can preserves the metric compatibility \cite{hehl,shapiro}.
 In string theory, notably the heterotic theory, the skew-symmetric Kalb-Ramond gauge field can be regarded as a torsion source \citep{torsion1,torsion2,kalbramond,Becker}.
 Thus, the open string spectrum provides bulk extensions of Riemannian geometry.
-Torsion models can also be found in M-theory context \citep{mtheory}.
-Among the torsion effects on the brane we outline the modified black hole horizon \citep{roldao}, a correction to the brane cosmological constant \citep{roldao1}, a topological mass for the gauge field \citep{Braga}, $CPT$ violation \citep{ellis} and the split of the brane in $F(T)$ teleparallel gravity \citep{Yang}.
-Furthermore, the coupling of torsion with standard model fields can yields to Lorentz symmetry breaking \cite{kostelecky1,Kostelecky2}.
+Among the torsion effects on the brane we outline the modified black hole horizon \citep{roldao}, a correction to the brane cosmological constant \citep{roldao1}, $CPT$ violation \citep{ellis} and the split of the brane in $f(T)$ teleparallel gravity \citep{Yang}.
+Furthermore, the coupling of torsion with standard model fields can yields Lorentz symmetry breaking \cite{kostelecky1}.

 In this article we propose a torsional braneworld whose torsion is driven by a background vector, in the so called Lyra geometry \citep{lyra, Sen-1972}.
 The asymmetric Lyra connection can be recast into a symmetric (compactible) connection by including the torsion terms in the connection coefficients.
-Likewise the Weyl geometry, the resulting gravitational action can be regarded as a tensor-vector theory \citep{Sen-1971}.
-The torsion in Lyra geometry provides interesting isotropic and anisotropic cosmological solutions \citep{lyracosmology1,lyracosmology2}, as well as modified Kaluza-Klein models \cite{lyrakk1,lyrakk2}.
+Likewise the Weyl geometry, the resulting gravitational action can be regarded as a tensor-vector theory \citep{Sen-1971, lyracosmology}.
+The torsion in Lyra geometry provides interesting isotropic and anisotropic cosmological solutions \citep{lyracosmology,lyracosmology1,lyracosmology2}, as well as modified Kaluza-Klein models \cite{lyrakk1,lyrakk2}.